alexeyinkin/eb-1a/2-petition/README.md

 Up next is how I did all of that.

 ## Step 1.
-Brainstorm the Instances on which I Meet the Criteria
+Brainstorm the Instances in which I Meet the Criteria

 The 10 possible criteria are described
 [here in short](https://www.uscis.gov/working-in-the-united-states/permanent-workers/employment-based-immigration-first-preference-eb-1)